 3. Descendants of dad’s side haven’t taken DNA tests

 Etienne continued to move forward with his research, and after a while, he reported finding an answer that describes a common third possibility.
 After testing with MyHeritage DNA, he says, “It found a significant (12%) match with a 97-year-old Frenchman in Brittany.
 It turns out that my father was a French citizen who was doing a stint teaching French in some Louisiana schools when he came across my mother.
-The reason, I have to assume, that nearly 100% of my DNA matches were on my mother’s side is that all of my relatives on that side live in France, and they apparently don’t take many DNA tests!”
+The reason, I have to assume, that nearly 100% of my DNA matches were on my mother’s side is that all of my relatives on [my father’s] side live in France, and they apparently don’t take many DNA tests!”

 How wonderful that Etienne found his answer!
 His report reveals the sad truth that DNA testing is not nearly as prevalent (yet!) outside the United States.
 The testing companies don’t report the international distribution of sales, so it’s hard to know.
 Anecdotal evidence supports gradually-rising levels of testing in the U.K. and Australia, and perhaps elsewhere.
 Some tests only sell in certain countries, so if you suspect origins in a particular part of the world, you should consider testing with a company that ships to that region.
 (Compare DNA testing companies, including where they sell.)